 If Hvar Town is the celebrity magnet, the rest of the island represents the other side of the Adriatic coin.
 Laid back and full of charm, it remains robustly popular with those who want a piece of the Mediterranean that is family-oriented, unspoiled and affordable.
 Towns like Stari Grad, Jelsa and Vrboska boast a warren of old stone houses and an unhurried, fishing-village feel.
 Ruggedly unspoiled and pitted with a wealth of bays and coves, the island still has what it takes to enchant the seclusion-seeker.

-A magnet for independent travellers and lotus-eating Zagreb folk, Vis combines unspoiled beauty with seriously good restaurants and some decidedly unique local delicacies.
+A magnet for independent travellers and lotus-eating Zagreb folk, Vis is one of the Croatian islands that combines unspoiled beauty with seriously good restaurants and some decidedly unique local delicacies.
 The local waters represent some of the richest fisheries in the Adriatic, and it’s no wonder that Vis’s restaurants offer some of the freshest lobster in the Mediterranean.
 In addition, establishment like Pojoda, Val and Kantun rustle up roasts and stews that are based on old-school recipes not found elsewhere.
 The island also boasts its very own fast-food staple in the shape of the pogača od srdele (anchovy pasty), a seriously fishy snack that will have you rushing back to the local bakery for more.

 One of the most fantastic places to sunbathe in the whole of Dalmatia, the sloping-rock beaches of Proizd island will appeal to anyone who likes the idea of spreading their towel over a dramatic geological feature.
 It’s actually an islet rather than island in its own right, reached by taxi boat from the port of Vela Luka on Korčula.
 Proizd’s “beaches” are certainly unique, consisting of stone plates shelving into turquoise waters.
 The island is at its most beautiful in evening, when the rocks change colour from grey to gold as the sun slowly descends.
 The Mediterano agency can book rooms and apartments in and around Vela Luka.

-Most people visit this national-park island as a day-trip from Dubrovnik, and miss out on the benefits of a longer visit.
+Most people visit this national-park island as a day-trip from Dubrovnik, and miss out on the benefits of a longer visit to one of the best Croatian islands.
 With village accommodation, nature walks and a multitude of quiet bays, it’s a great place to get romantic.
 The island remains blissfully unspoiled, full of bicycle-pedalling and kayak-paddling trippers during the daytime, startlingly quiet and stress-less at night.
 According to legend, Odysseus holed up here for seven years with the nymph Calypso, and it’s not difficult to see why he found it so hard to leave.
 The family-run Boutique Accommodation Mljet offer superb rooms and apartments in an old stone house.